nrsur-catalog/NRSurCat-1/_sources/intro.md

 ::::

----
 (citation_section)=
 ## Citation

-If you make use of this *NRSurrogate Catalog*, please cite this work and its dependencies.
+If you make use of the *NRSurCat-1*, please cite this work and its dependencies.

 ```{literalinclude} references.bib
 ```

 ## License & attribution